-Staff should use the complete a written record [Yellow Behaviour and Safety Class folders] to record these early concerns.
+Staff should use the concern form ('Yellow Folder') to record these early concerns.
 If the pupil does begin to reveal that they are being harmed, staff should follow the advice below.
 Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL.